AIQUANT-Tech/CardanoRnR/README.md

 g.
 Securely Store Your API Key

 h.
-Your API Key be in place of the "your-blockfrost-key" in BLOCKFROST_KEY.
+Your API Key be provide it in the place of the "your-blockfrost-key" in BLOCKFROST_KEY(ex. "preprod1234567890abcdef1234567890abcdef")

 **## The Full Example of the .env File**